qupath/qubalab/README.md

 ## OpenSlide support

 OpenSlide support relies on having OpenSlide binaries installed at a system level.
-Therefore not all aspects of OpenSlide will work consistently across platforms, as the versions available from package managers or from OpenSlide directly may vary between operating systems.
+Therefore, not all aspects of OpenSlide will work consistently across platforms, as the versions available from package managers or from OpenSlide directly may vary between operating systems.
+We hope that this will be resolved shortly with the release of OpenSlide 4.0.0 binaries in the [openslide-bin](https://pypi.org/project/openslide-bin/) package, and the release of [openslide-python](https://pypi.org/project/openslide-python/) 1.4.0 which will use them.